-Doctors of Optometry have been trained for and performed these eye laser procedures in other states for decades.
+Doctors of Optometry have been trained for and performed these in-office eye laser procedures in other states for decades.
 It's time for Virginia to catch up, especially since more than half of the counties in Virginia do not even have ophthalmologists, making it difficult to access care.

 In-office eye laser procedure certification requires:

 American Optometric Association review of public Medicare data

 Click each statement below to learn more